airbytehq/terraform-provider-airbyte/docs/resources/source_google_pagespeed_insights.md

 Required:

 - `categories` (List of String) Defines which Lighthouse category to run.
 One or many of: "accessibility", "best-practices", "performance", "pwa", "seo".
-- `source_type` (String) must be one of ["google-pagespeed-insights"]
 - `strategies` (List of String) The analyses strategy to use.
 Either "desktop" or "mobile".
 - `urls` (List of String) The URLs to retrieve pagespeed information from.
 The connector will attempt to sync PageSpeed reports for all the defined URLs.
 Format: https://(www.)url.domain

 Optional:

-- `api_key` (String) Google PageSpeed API Key.
+- `api_key` (String, Sensitive) Google PageSpeed API Key.
 See <a href="https://developers.google.com/speed/docs/insights/v5/get-started#APIKey">here</a>.
 The key is optional - however the API is heavily rate limited when using without API Key.
 Creating and using the API key therefore is recommended.
 The key is case sensitive.